danielnserpa/SmartDiet/README.md

 # SmartDiet
 Final Project for Higher Diploma in Science in Computing @ National College of Ireland

-The project is a full stack Java web application that allows the user to input some personal information and get different health metrics* as output.
-On top of that, the user will be able to get a ready-to-follow diet plans based on its goal and total daily energy expenditure (TDEE).

-The presented health metrics are: basal metabolic rate (BMR), total daily energy expenditure (TDEE), body mass index (BMI), recommended daily water intake and hip-to-waist ratio.

-The chosen technologies were:

-Backend - Java and Springboot
-Database - MySQL
-Frontend - HTML, CSS, JavaScript
+●	Developed a full-stack Java web application to provide personalized nutritional guidance;
+●	Stored user data in a relational database and dynamically calculated health metrics based on goals;
+●	Delivered a user-friendly interface for tracking fitness and dietary objectives, enhancing client engagement.

+Technologies Used: Spring Boot, MySQL, Java, HTML, CSS, JavaScript.